tiffanyv185/T1W7-Saturday/README.md

 # Packages
 * Collection of modules
 * Organnise related modules under one directory
-* Initialise a package using init.py file
+* Initialise a package using __init__.py file

+# Practical example
+* Create a package for basic text processing for modules for:
+    * counting words in a string,
+    * Counting characters in a string,
+    * reversing strings